-Unless you’re talking about investing, don’t use leverage.
+Unless you’re talking about investing, please don’t use leverage.
 Find a simpler word to convey your meaning.

-I think people are fond of ‘leverage’ because it sounds more sophisticated than the word ‘use’.
-But it’s almost always better to err on the side of simplicity in business writing.
+I think people are fond of “leverage” because it sounds more sophisticated than the word “use”.

 3. Best-of-breed or Best-in-class

 If your products or services really are the best, tell customers why.
-What awards or accolades have you won?
-Everyone says their products and services are ‘best-in-class’, but few have legitimate claim to the title.
+What awards or accolades prove your claim?

-Dig deeper.
-Explain precisely what makes your products and services better than the competition’s.
-Give prospects and customers a more tangible reason to engage.
+Explain what makes your products and services better than the competition’s.
+Give prospects and customers a specific and detailed reason to be wowed by you and to want to engage.

-Next time you’re tempted to use impactful jargon to explain how customers can leverage your best-of-breed solutions, try creating synergy with a thesaurus.
+Next time you’re tempted to use impactful jargon to explain how customers can leverage your best-in-class solutions, try creating synergy with a thesaurus.

 A thesaurus is a marketing writer’s best friend.
+It can help you find smarter, shorter substitutes for jargon.
 I never write without one.
-It can help you find smarter, shorter substitutes for marketing jargon.

-Suddenly, customers will be able to absorb your meaning more readily.
-They’ll have more reason to trust you, when they don’t have to read between the lines of your marketing content just to figure out what you really bring to the table.
+People will be able to get your meaning more readily.
+They’ll have more reasons to trust you, when they don’t have to work too hard just to figure out what you’re really bringing to the table.

-So, there you have my top four marketing misfits.
-What are yours?
-Let me know by replying below.
+So there you have my top four marketing misfits.